-As Washington State pushes for 100 percent clean energy by 2045, homeowners can contribute to that goal – and put some money back in their own pockets – by having solar panels installed on their homes.
+As Washington State pushes for 100 percent clean energy by 2045, homeowners can contribute to that goal – and put some money back in their own pockets – by installing home solar systems.

 With only 17,000 homes (less than 1%) in Washington featuring solar panels, residential solar is a relatively untapped source of clean, renewable power that could greatly reduce the region’s reliance on fossil fuels.